Al-Zaytuna Mosque: History

+Later history

+Between 990 and 995 further works were carried out under the Zirids, clients of the Fatimid caliphs.
+These works included the addition of galleries around the courtyard and the Qubbat al-Bahu (or Qubbat al-Bahw), the dome at the entrance of the prayer hall.
+The dome itself is dated more specifically to 991.
+The dates for these works are provided by a series of inscriptions around the Qubbat al-Bahu, but the names of the patrons themselves were erased at a later period, possibly when the Zirids declared independence from the Fatimids in the 11th century.
+From context, the works can be attributed to the patronage of the Zirid emir Al-Mansur ibn Buluggin.
+The inscriptions also provide the names of four craftsmen: Ahmad al-Burjini, Abu al-Thana, 'Abdallah ibn Qaffas, and Bishr ibn al-Burjini.

 Under the Hafsids, who ruled during the 13th to 15th centuries, Tunis became the main capital of Ifriqiya for the first time.
 This led to an increase in the Zaytuna Mosque's importance and allowed it to overtake the prestige of the older Mosque of Uqba in Kairouan.
 Significant restoration work was carried out by the Hafsid rulers, under al-Mustansir in 1250 and under Abu Yahya Zakariya in the early 14th century, adding features such as ablution facilities and replacing some of the woodwork.
 Other repairs and restorations were carried at multiple points during this era.
 The mosque's first attested minaret was also built under Hafsid patronage in 1438–1439.
 Its appearance is known from old photographs: it had a cuboid shape (having a shaft with a square base) and was crowned with an arcaded gallery and a polygonal turret or lantern at its summit.

 In 1534 Spanish forces occupied Tunis and broke into the mosque, raiding its libraries and destroying or dispersing many of its manuscripts.
 During the Ottoman period, both the Muradid and Husaynid dynasties restored and expanded the mosque and its associated institutions.
 This helped restore the mosque's prominence and its prestige as a center of learning.
 In 1637 an arcaded loggia was added to the mosque's exterior eastern façade by a patron named Muhammad al-Andalus ibn Ghalib, whose name suggests he was one of the moriscos expelled from Spain in 1609.
 From 1624 to 1812 the local Bakri family took charge of the mosque's care and occupied the position of the mosque's imam.
 The present-day minaret was entirely rebuilt in 1894 and imitates the Almohad style of the Kasbah Mosque's minaret further west.
 Tunisian presidents Bourguiba and Ben Ali carried out major restoration work and rehabilitation, especially during the 1960s and 1990s.